AJGreaves/portrait-artist/testing.md

     1. Repeat verification steps done for hero image on About page.

 3. Steps to Order Section:
+    1. Reduce and expand width of window to verify that the steps containers, icons and text display the way expected,
+    2. Confirm that the steps look good on all device widths.

+4. Completion times text:
+    1. Repeat verification steps done for small print on pricing page.

+5. Call to action button:
+    1. Repeat verification steps done for call to action button on Home page.

+6. Footer:
+    1. Footer code is identical on all html pages.
+Testing already completed.

+### Contact Page:

+1. Navigation bar:
+    1. Navbar code is identical on all html pages.
+Testing already completed.

+2. Hero image:
+    1. Repeat verification steps done for hero image on About page.

+3. Contact form:
+    1. Try to submit the empty form and verify that an error message about the required fields appears
+    2. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    3. Try to submit the form with a file uploaded, verify that file selection process works.
+    4. Try to submit the form with all inputs valid and verify that a success message appears.
-    1. Reduce and expand width of window to verify that the steps display the way expected, and that they look good on all device widths.
+    5. Reduce and expand width of window to verify that the form display behaves and centres the way expected, and that it looks good on all device widths.

+4. Footer:
+    1. Footer code is identical on all html pages.
+Testing already completed.

 ## Further testing: